PUBLISH YOUR WORK IN LOGGIAONFIRE MAGAZINE

 CompensationPlease note that LoggiaOnFire Magazine will consider compensation for exclusive content, content from authors with an established brand or audience, content from authors that have been substantially published by recognized media outlets, or other work that is in some way deemed to be exceptional.

-If your submission does not meet these criteria, we are still happy to publish your work gratis.
+If your submission does not meet these criteria, we are still happy to publish your work gratis as long as it meets baseline standards.

-LegalAll authors retain the rights to their work, but are required to grant LoggiaOnFire Magazine a perpetual, royalty-free license to publish and distribute your work on the site and in promotional materials for the site.
+LegalAll authors retain the rights to their work, but are required to grant LoggiaOnFire Magazine a perpetual, royalty-free license to publish and distribute any submitted work on this website and in promotional materials for this site.
 If you are unable or unwilling to agree to these terms, please do not submit your proposal.

 All authors also retain the responsibilities, legal and otherwise, for their work.
-All guest content will be published with a clear disclaimer of liability on behalf of LoggiaOnFire Magazine.
 You, and you alone, are responsible for any consequences arising from the publication of your submission.